nvim-treesitter/nvim-treesitter/README.md

 ## Language parsers

-Treesitter uses a different _parser_ for every language, which needs to be generated via `tree-sitter-cli` from a `grammar.js` file, then compiled to a `.so` library that needs to be placed in neovim's `runtimepath` (typically under `parser/{lang}.so`).
+Treesitter uses a different _parser_ for every language, which needs to be generated via `tree-sitter-cli` from a `grammar.js` file, then compiled to a `.so` library that needs to be placed in neovim's `runtimepath` (typically under `parser/{language}.so`).
 To simplify this, `nvim-treesitter` provides commands to automate this process.
-If the language is already [supported by `nvim-treesitter`](#supported), you can install it with
+If the language is already [supported by `nvim-treesitter`](#supported-languages), you can install it with
 ```vim
 :TSInstall {language}
 ```
 This command supports tab expansion.
 You can also get a list of all available languages and their installation status with `:TSInstallInfo`.
-Parsers not on this list can be added manually by following the steps described under ["Adding unsupported parsers"](#unsupported) below.
+Parsers not on this list can be added manually by following the steps described under ["Adding parsers"](#adding-parsers) below.

 If you update `nvim-treesitter` and want to make sure the parser is at the latest compatible version (as specified in `nvim-treesitter`'s `lockfile.json`), use `:TSUpdate {language}`.
 To update all parsers unconditionally, use `:TSUpdate all` or just `:TSUpdate`.

 ## Modules

-Each modules provide a distinct feature based on treesitter such as [highlighting](#highlighting), [indentation](#indentation), or [folding](#folding); see [`:h nvim-treesitter-modules`](doc/nvim-treesitter.txt) or see ["Modules"](#modules) below for a list of available modules and their options.
+Each module provides a distinct tree-sitter-based feature such as [highlighting](#highlight), [indentation](#indentation), or [folding](#folding); see [`:h nvim-treesitter-modules`](doc/nvim-treesitter.txt) or ["Available modules"](#available-modules) below for a list of modules and their options.

-All modules are disabled by default and need to be activated explicitly in your `init.vim`:
+All modules are disabled by default and need to be activated explicitly in your `init.vim`, e.g., via

 ```vim
 lua <<EOF